hideya/langchain-google-genai-ex/DESIGN_DECISIONS.md

 - **Solves the problem completely** without breaking tool execution
 - **Requires zero configuration** from users
 - **Is robust against future changes** in LangChain's internals
-- **Has a clean, obvious API** that's impossible to misuse
+- **Has a clean, obvious API** that is hardly susceptible to misuse

-The decision to drop Option A wasn't about avoiding "coolness" - it was about choosing **correctness and usability over theoretical flexibility**.
-Sometimes the best engineering decision is the one that removes choices users never wanted to make.

-This analysis demonstrates that good library design isn't just about solving the technical problem, but solving it in a way that respects the broader ecosystem and prioritizes user success over developer cleverness.